-You’ve got the Finger Lakes for a wine weekend; the Hudson Valley for a day in the mountains; and enough surf between Montauk and Rockaway to keep you New York-bound all summer.
+You’ve got the Finger Lakes for a wine weekend; the Hudson Valley for a day in the mountains; and enough surf between Montauk and Rockaway to keep you bound near New York year round.
 But what about when you don’t need to get out of the city, so much as get out of this city?

 Syracuse may not be your dream destination (heck, it’s probably not even on your radar), but sometimes the best break from the big city is a trip to a smaller city.
 Syracuse may have a few high rises in its midst, but mostly the city feels like one big town.
 Filled with approachable art, laid back cafes, local brews and plenty of waterside walking, Syracuse deserves a spot on your fall getaway list.